How I Started My Blog in Five Steps, and You Can Do It Too!

 Pick a free theme, or buy one.

-I use a free version of Olsen Light.
-The previous two that I used were Saka and Apex WordPress Theme by Compete Themes.
+I use Saka a very simple free WordPress theme and whoever made it, had made it for me.
+In the past, I’ve also used a free version of Olsen Light and Apex WordPress Theme by Compete Themes.
 I love most of the free themes by Compete Themes because they are mostly flexible, minimalist, and mobile-friendly (responsive).

 Modify your blog to get your desired look and feel.